somrajroy/KubernetesApplicationsDebuggingandLogging/README.md

 This guide is intended to help people at all levels and roles.
 I have applied most of these techniques/strategies in real-time projects & have witnessed first-hand the positive impact they can have on project outcomes.  <br/>
 1. Kubernetes developers/admistrators and enthusiasts. <br/>
 2. Architects & customers looking for `Application improvement` and `Performance optimization`.
 3. Architects/Delivery Managers/Customers : The industry practices and tips/tricks can help in streamlining deployment strategies resulting in reduced downtime, improved application performance, and enhanced overall user experience.<br/>
-4. People working on Proposals/RFP's that involve Kubernetes: Strengthen proposals with best industry pratices and actionable insights to improve application performance and stability. <br/>
+4. `People working on Proposals/RFP's` that involve Kubernetes: Strengthen proposals with best industry pratices and actionable insights.
+This guide may belp in creating differentiated offerings with industry best practices that ensure peace of mind for customers which will help their responses stand out from the competition. <br/>
+5. `Good Industry Practices` : This blog incorporates/mentions industry best practices, offering a benchmark for teams to align with and implement in their projects. <br/>
+6.  `Shorter Learning Curve` : Practical insights and hands-on strategies provide conceptual clarity which will help accelerating the learning curve for anyone. <br/>

 # Linux and Docker
 To be effective in container orchestration using Kubernetes - a good knowledge of Linux & Docker is required because it all starts from there.
 Without Linux its difficult to go far.
 Don't worry - learning curves won't hold you back!
 I've curated a set of free, high-quality resources to jumpstart your Linux and Docker skills.
 Below are the video courses & articles to master them.<br/>